Toss all salad ingredients together. Serve with Creamy Apple Pumpkin Dressing.

 Steam green beans until crisp tender.
 Meanwhile, toast slivered almonds for two minutes in a 200 degree oven or on the lightest setting in a toaster oven.
 When green beans are done toss with almond oil, almond meal, and garlic powder.
 Sprinkle with toasted almonds.

-Pie Filling: In a blender combine the pumpkin and date sugar.
+Pie Filling: In a blender, combine the pumpkin and date sugar.
 Add raisins, spices, arrowroot powder, and tofu.
 Blend until smooth.
-Pour mixture into pie shell and bake for 15 minutes then lower heat to 350 degrees.
-Cover crust with strips of aluminum foil to prevent burning, and bake for an additional 35 minutes.
+Pour mixture into prebaked pie shell.
+Cover with aluminum foil and bake for 60 minutes.
+Uncover and continue baking until lightly browned, about 10-15 minutes.

 While pie is in the oven make the Cashew Cream.
 Blend all ingredients together in a Vita-Mix or other powerful blender.